mickley/EMU/EMU-Analysis/Analyses/Calibration/Calibration.md

 This analysis calibrates the light and soil moisture sensors.

-The light sensor is calibrated for PAR against a LiCor and compared to a Hobo, while the soil probes are calibrated against measured volumetric water content and compared to a Hobo.
+The light sensor is calibrated for PFD against a LiCor and compared to a Hobo, while the soil probes are calibrated against measured volumetric water content and compared to a Hobo.